 The Blue Zones Solution: Secrets of the World’s Healthiest People – 9 Questions for Dan Buettner

-National Geographic Fellow, New York Times best-selling author and Blue Zones Founder
+National Geographic Fellow, New York Times best-selling author and Blue Zones founder

-Why did you write The Blue Zones Solution?
+1.Why did you write The Blue Zones Solution?

 The first Blue Zones book reveals the lessons from the world’s longest-lived people.
 This book takes the science a step farther to reveal what individuals can do in their own lives and communities.
 The first book was the “what” of longevity; Solutions is the “how.”

-Why so much emphasis on food?
+2. Why so much emphasis on food?

-While working in the “Blue Zones” areas, I found that having a strong sense of purpose, a circle of healthy friends and living in walk-able neighborhoods are all as important as a good diet.
+While working in the blue zones areas, I found that having a strong sense of purpose, a circle of healthy friends and living in walkable neighborhoods are all as important as a good diet.
 But I also realized that food is the entrance ramp for better living.
 So, I started this book by distilling all of the diets of longest-lived people into one über diet of sorts.
 It’s a good place to start.

-What is the world’s healthiest diet?
+3.What is the world’s healthiest diet?

 Yes and no. There’s no one food that is going to assure you’ll live longer or healthier; it’s about the combination.
-In the “Blue Zone” of Costa Rica, we found almost the perfect food combination in corn, beans and squash — these three provide all the proteins necessary for life.
+In the blue zone of Costa Rica, we found almost the perfect food combination in corn, beans, and squash — these three provide all the proteins necessary for life.
 In Okinawa, sweet potatoes — high in beta-carotene — fueled centenarians for nearly half of their lives.
 And in Sardinia, a sourdough bread, leavened with lactobacillus, actually lowers insulin response to a meal.

 Easy: Clean water is the best longevity beverage on Earth.
 The Adventists believe you should drink seven glasses a day — which can keep your arteries flowing better and organs functioning higher.
 We also found that herbal and green teas probably have a strong longevity claim.
-And yes, a glass or two of red wine — especially when consumed with a Blue Zones, plant-based meal — is a good idea for most people.
+And yes, a glass or two of red wine — especially when consumed with a blue zones, plant-based meal — is a good idea for most people.

-What if I don’t want to live to be 100?
+6. What if I don’t want to live to be 100?

 People in America are longing for both health and connection.
 We are showing the way in the 24 communities where we have Blue Zones Projects®.
 The people there are initiating potluck moais, walking school buses, active community events and improving walking and biking trails.
 Staying healthy is a group effort.
 We all need to support one another.

 First, it’s credible.
-This is what 100-year-olds in the “Blue Zones” eat.
+This is what 100-year-olds in the blue zones eat.
 Second, it doesn’t require that you sacrifice anything.
 The average American eats about 1,100 meals a year.
 The book will help you make 1,000 of those meals mindful and delicious.
 The other 100 meals are for celebrations.
-Just as they do in the Blue Zones, you can eat what you want two days of the week.
+Just as they do in the blue zones, you can eat what you want two days of the week.

-You need three things if you want to live a long, healthy life: credible information, practical advice and an environment that makes the healthy choice the easy choice, or better yet, unavoidable.
+You need three things if you want to live a long, healthy life: credible information, practical advice, and an environment that makes the healthy choice the easy choice, or better yet, unavoidable.